Physiology of decompression: Bubble elimination

+Modes of decompression

+Modes of decompression, or depressurisation, may be classified as either slow, rapid, or explosive, where explosive decompression is defined a occurring in less than half a second in an aircraft, and where there is severe risk of lung barotrauma.
+Rapid decompression takes longer, and the risk of pulmonary barotrauma is lower.
+Gradual decompression occurs slowly and may initially not be noticed.
+Decompression may be a planned and controlled process or uncontrolled, which is usually unintended, and may be from a compression exposure back to the pressure of normal saturation, of from a saturated state to a lower pressure.
+These factors all influence the physiological effects and response.

 Decompression stress

 Biological stress is a concept developed by Hans Selye, and can be defined as a "general pathophysiological response, where similar symptoms and signs develop in response to a variety of agents and conditions".
 This phenomenon is also known as the general adaptation syndrome.
 Decompression is a stressor, and decompression stress is the effect on the organism of the physical and physiological factors associated with decompression.
-Even without any producing acute signs and symptoms, vascular gas bubbles can be an indicator of the magnitude of decompression stress, and as most dives where gas bubbles form only produce minimal symptoms, they may be useful as an indicator of the risk of injury in a particular dive, and therefore could be useful to help develop safer procedures.
+Even without producing acute signs and symptoms, vascular gas bubbles can be an indicator of the magnitude of decompression stress, and as most dives where gas bubbles form only produce minimal symptoms, they may be useful as an indicator of the risk of injury in a particular dive, and therefore could be useful to help develop safer procedures.

 Decompression stress has also been described as the amount of inert gas dissolved in various tissues throughout the body, but this is not meaningful unless compared with the amount that would be stable in those tissues at the current ambient pressure.
 It is the combined effect of all the factors influencing the formation of inert gas bubbles in the tissues during and after decompression.
+Decompression stress does not necessarily result in decompression sickness, but it is a necessary precondition.
 Some of these factors are known and can be measured and quantified, others are known, suspected or hypothetical, but not measurable or quantifiable, and some may still be entirely unknown.
 Decompression stress has been cited as a driver of bubble growth and a risk factor for symptomatic decompression sickness in humans and diving animals.